-Brew an entire pot of coffee (or strong instant coffee), and make it depending on how dark you want your stain to be.
+Brew an entire pot of coffee according to how dark you want your stained wood to be.
 The stronger the coffee, the darker the stain.
-Put the coffee aside and let it cool (this takes about a half an hour or so).
+Put the coffee aside and let it cool.
+(This takes about a half an hour or so.)
 After it's cooled, pour the coffee into the container you wish to use for the project.
 A large plastic container will do.
-(Note: You may need to brew more coffee depending on what you want to stain.)
+(Note: You may need to brew more coffee, depending on what you want to stain.)

-While your coffee is cooling, sand the wood you're staining.
+While your coffee is cooling, sand the wood you plan on staining.
 This is especially important if the wood you're using previously had another stain or paint on it.
 Make sure you remove the dust so it doesn't clump or get stuck to the wood.
 Use a coarse sandpaper followed by a fine sandpaper for the best results.

-Dip a sponge, rag, paintbrush, steel wool or cloth into the coffee and cover all parts of the wood.
-Make sure to complete this step in even layers so the stain doesn't become uneven.
+Dip a sponge, rag, paintbrush, steel wool or cloth into the coffee and cover all parts of the wood to apply the stain.
+Make sure to complete this step in even layers so the stain on the surface of the wood doesn't become uneven.